PeilunYang/SPGMT/README.md

 ## Running Procedures:

 1. Download and process the trajectory datasets to obtain the trajectory representations over road networks.
-We provide an example dataset in this project.
+The URLs of datasets have been listed in our paper.
+In addition, we provide an example dataset in this project.
 2. Run 'spatial_preprocess.py' to obtain the initial structural embeddings for trajectories as well as data for training, validation and test.
 3. Run 'spatial_similarity_computation.py' to compute the pairwise point distances and ground truth similarities for trajectories.
 4. Run 'generate_node_knn.py' to get the kNN neighbors for each node in the road network.